ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/conditions/IsPathValid.rst

 =======

 Checks to see if the global path is valid.
-If there is a LETHAL obstacle along the path, the condition returns FAILURE, otherwise it returns SUCCESS.
+If there is a obstacle along the path, the condition returns FAILURE, otherwise it returns SUCCESS.

 Example